 There’s a lot of elbow room when it comes to adding spices or additional flavors.
 You could keep it clean and simple and add none or add a combination of the following: cinnamon sticks, whole cloves, crushed red pepper flakes, whole garlic, star anise, bay leaf, mustard seeds, fresh ginger slices, fennel seeds, coriander seeds or cumin seeds.

 In the photo below, we’ve added cinnamon sticks, whole cloves and red pepper flakes.
+This is my go-to spice blend for pickled onions (especially when I’m planning on using them for tacos).

 Once they are ready, try adding pickled onions to tacos, burgers, hot dogs, sandwiches and whatever else you think could use a pop of flavor.
 We particularly love a few draped over scrambled eggs.